TFlowGit/tf-ads-bpa/README.md

 throughout the development period, as the government can evaluate through Jenkins.

-In developing our application, this team followed TechFlow’s Agile methodology, as illustrated in Figure 1.
+In developing our application, this team followed TechFlow's Agile methodology, as illustrated in Figure 1.
 This methodology defines the approach we used to deliver a working design and development prototype using datasets from <https://open.fda.gov>.
 Specifically, we developed a